Supported Formats

 Example

-JSON_ADVANCED is a proprietary Datasaur format designed in collaboration with our users to capture all possible data.
+JSON Advanced is a proprietary Datasaur format designed in collaboration with our users to capture all possible data.
 This format is commonly used for partial token labeling projects.
 You can also use it when exporting token-based with arrow projects, such as coreference and dependency.

 A JSON_ADVANCED file may contain the following data structures: